Pueblo Rape Crisis Services empowers survivors, provides victim advocacy, and builds community awareness to reduce sexual violence.

-In 2001, it was decided that PRCS should become its own 501(c)(3), utilizing the official name Pueblo SANE/SART, Inc. It was later decided that doing business as Pueblo Rape Crisis Services made more sense for community recognition.
+In 2001, it was decided that PRCS should become its own 501(c)(3), utilizing the official name Pueblo SANE/SART, Inc. It was later decided to officially become Pueblo Rape Crisis Services.
 PRCS now provides case management, community prevention education, and has a crisis hotline that is staffed 24/7 with trained advocates.
-We serve 350 individuals annually.
+We serve over 450 individuals annually.

 If you’ve been raped or sexually assaulted, please contact our 24/7 hotline at (719) 549-0549.
 If you’d like to reach out with any questions about our organization or ways to get involved, please fill out our contact form and we’ll get back to you as soon as possible.